NadithM/Car-Rental-Service/ReadMe.md

 7. All **@Transactional** methods are ideally should be atomic(if we introduced DB). should be careful order of retrieving records from different tables and order of saving them inside **@Transactional** Method in the future modification. otherwise Rollbacks,DeadLocks, should be handled on partial success or error scenarios properly.
+Key point here are,
+      * .
+Concurrent modification will be enable with this approch.
+      * .
+When we are going to order a vehicle we should make sure, Vehicle object will be locked on read/write.untill we complete the order and blackout those days range from vehicle's availability. new Order and Vehicle Objects changes should be atomic in database level.

 8. based on the Server resources(No of Cores,based on CPU/IO intensive thread) and requirements we have to tweak these thread pool properties to get efficient thread pool configurations.